simisimis/eks-node-ssh/README.md

-# eks-node-ssh
+# kubetpl
+cli tool to generate most used kubectl commands in an active eks cluster. print to stdout commands like:
-using aws cli with ssm plugin ssh to eks nodes in given region
+- aws cli with ssm plugin ssh to eks nodes in given region